 9. What if this is only my first or second DUI?

-In Clark County, misdemeanor DUI court is called the “Moderate Offenders Program.”
-The requirements typically include court monitoring, ninety (90) days of house arrest, unannounced checks, one-on-one counseling, and a SCRAM anklet.
-Depending on the plea bargain the defendant agrees to, successful completion of the program may result in the DUI conviction getting reduced to a less serious offense.
+Depending on the plea bargain you agree to, successful completion of the program may result in your DUI conviction lessening to a less serious offense.

 10. What if I do not live in Nevada?

 It depends on how flexible the judge and prosecutor are.
-Out-of-state defendants might be able to do a similar DUI Court program in their home state.
-But ultimately the court handles these requests case-by-case.13
+You might be able to do a similar DUI Court program in your home state, but ultimately the court handles these requests case-by-case.13

 Legal References: